realfoxmccloud/Wetherell-Rclass-project/README.md

 ![Data science pipeline](https://github.com/mbutler808/rclass/blob/main/images/dspipeline.png)
 [Figure: The Data Science Pipeline from RD Peng](https://rdpeng.github.io/Biostat776/lecture-the-data-science-pipeline.html)

+# Projects

+1. For the first project, we are focusing on data cleaning, so we only have Data and Code folders.
+2. For the second project, we are analyzing the cleaned data, so have Data, Code, Results, and Products folders
+3. For the third project, please analyze your own data with data cleaning, analysis, and report preparation.

 # History

 2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.